Back to School Solon 2020-21:

 A. This may look a little different at each school and we will continue to add details.
 At Solon High School, students will need to move from classroom to classroom for each period of the day.
 At the K-4 buildings, students will remain in their classrooms for the core academics but move to the specials classrooms for their scheduled special that day.
 At Orchard students will move among their team classes and to specials classes with their cohort to add variation to their learning environments.
 Like Orchard, Solon Middle School uses the team model and is finalizing the plans for student movement among classrooms early this week, so families will have time to factor that into their decision-making.

 Q 13.
 Are the students required to wear both a face mask and face shield at the same time?

 A. No. Students will wear face masks throughout the day except while they are eating or drinking at lunch or during very specific "mask breaks" away from other students outside and during recess.
 The overall health of our school community is dependent on everyone's adherence to wearing face masks throughout the school day.
-If a student would like to wear a face shield in addition to a face mask as an additional layer of protection, that is certainly fine.

 Q 12.
 When is the first day of school?

 A. The start of school year will be delayed until August 26.